Ruth Ellis: Execution

-The Bishop of Stepney, Joost de Blank, visited Ruth prior to her execution.
-Just before 9 am on 13 July, the hangman Albert Pierrepoint and his assistant entered her cell, and took her to the adjacent execution room where she was hanged.
-As was customary in British executions, Ruth was buried in an unmarked grave within the walls of Holloway Prison.
-In the early 1970s, the remains of executed women were exhumed for reburial elsewhere; in Ellis's case, directed by her next of kin, son Andy, her remains were reburied in the churchyard of St Mary's Church in Amersham, Buckinghamshire, some 3 mi from where Blakely was buried.
-Her headstone was inscribed "Ruth Hornby 1926–1955".
-Andy destroyed the headstone shortly before he committed suicide in 1982.
+The Bishop of Stepney, Joost de Blank, visited Ellis prior to her execution.
+Just before 9:00 am on 13 July, the hangman Albert Pierrepoint and his assistant entered her cell and took her to the adjacent execution room where she was hanged.
+There was a momentary delay, due to a hoax call being made to the prison.
+The hoaxer claimed to be the private secretary to Lloyd George, and that there had been a stay of execution.
+Prison governor Charity Taylor spent six minutes calling the Home Office, to confirm it as a hoax.
+As a result Ellis was executed at 9:01 am instead of planned 9 am.
+Like the murder weapon, the noose is now in the Metropolitan Police Crime Museum.
+As was customary in British executions, Ellis was buried in an unmarked grave within the walls of Holloway Prison.

+In the early 1970s, the remains of executed women at Holloway were exhumed for reburial elsewhere; in Ellis's case, directed by her son and next of kin, Andy, her remains were reburied in the churchyard of St Mary's Church in Amersham, Buckinghamshire, some 3 mi from where Blakely was buried.
+Her headstone was inscribed, "Ruth Hornby 1926–1955."